bc-anaisabel/juniperus_paper/README.md

 [2_taxonomy.txt](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/2_taxonomy.tx) : otu and taxonomy table in .txt format obtained from AMPtk pipeline that can be edited to add categories of taxonomy and trophic guild for all OTUs

-3_new_tax_biom : this is a residual file, this is not to be used and should be disregarded.
-I will delete this file once I update the numbers in my scripts.
+3_new_tax_biom : this is a residual file, this is not to be used and should be ignored.
+I will delete this file soon.

 [4_new_tax_biom](https://github.com/bc-anaisabel/juniperus_paper/tree/master/data/4_new_tax_biom) : otu and taxonomy tables that have been edited to contain new taxonomy and fungal trophic information and that are now converted back to **.biom**.
 This is the file to call initially in the first R script: [1_Filter_otu_table.R](https://github.com/bc-anaisabel/juniperus_paper/tree/master/bin/1_Filter_otu_table.R)